IsuruParindya/Language-Translator/README.md

 # Simple Translation App
 A simple web-based language translator that allows users to translate text between different languages in real-time.

-# Language Translator

-A simple web-based language translator that allows users to translate text between different languages in real-time.

 ## Features
 - Translate text between multiple languages.
 - Fetches real-time translations from an API.